 Broadening of appeal and appearance

-The acceptance of card payments is something which customers now expect and demand when looking to buy a product.
-If a business does not have the option in place, an amateur and unprofessional image are often presented.
+Card Payments availability is something which customers now expect and demand when looking to buy a product.
+The Card Payments Advantages for a business that does not have the option in place can be that of an amateur and promote an unprofessional image.
 The reverse of this is of course that offering card transactions have presented even very small businesses as keen, stable and reliable.

 If a customer usually pays everywhere they go by card, when faced with a purchase they have to break from their usual habit to make, it may well cause a questioning of why they are making the transaction at all.
 Huge leaps have also been made by businesses accepting cards in the areas of taking telephone or online orders; an area they might not have previously broached, now made entirely possible, and bringing with it a whole new demographic of customers.